cowprotocol/cow-flashloan-tester/README.md

 The deposit and borrow amounts must be bigger (or at least equal) than the intended amounts to trade.

 At this point you can set up the `COLLATERAL_AMOUNT` and `BORROWED_AMOUNT` environment variables in the `.env` file.
-Both must be lower or equal than the the corresponding deposit/borrow in Aave, but big enough for the trade to succeed.
+Both must be lower or equal than the corresponding deposit/borrow in Aave, but big enough for the trade to succeed.

-Set up the `BUY_AMOUNT` envvar to be a bit higher than the `BORROWED_AMOUNT`, enough to pay for the flashloan fee.
+Set up the `BUY_AMOUNT` envvar to be a bit higher than the `BORROWED_AMOUNT` one, enough to pay for the flashloan fee.

 ### 7. Check Aave's withdrawal/borrow availability
-Even if you have a large enough deposit in Aave, there may not be enough tokens available in Aave to withdraw at any moment.
+Even if you have a large enough deposit, there may not be enough tokens available in Aave to withdraw at any moment.
 Same with borrowing tokens.

 To check for withdrawal availability, after having deposited the collateral tokens, click on `Your supplies -> Withdraw` to see a preview of the max supply balance.
 There should be enough tokens for the trade.
-If there are not enough, you will need to use another account (different than the Safe) to deposit enough funds to raise the max supply balance
+If there are not enough, you will need to use another account (different than the Safe) to deposit enough funds to raise the max supply balance.

 For borrowing availability (used in the flashloan itself) is the same process, but under the `Your borrows -> Borrow`.
 If there are not enough tokens (`BORROWED_AMOUNT`) then you need to use another account to deposit more funds into Aave for that token.